|

 Three weeks later, having been discovered and

-her first record "We dont Belong" and appearances followed that summer on ITV in such shows as "Thank Your
+her first record "We don’t Belong" an appearances followed that summer on ITV in such shows as "Thank Your

 pioneer pirate ship with Tony Blackburn,